MvvvD/crew-management/README.md

 # crew-management WORK IN PROGRESS
 First non-tutorial project in Spring.
-Whole project was done by myself, without any guidance/overview
+Project was done by myself, without any guidance/overview

-Back-end for a crew management app
+Back-end for a crew management app that allows for (depending on role/permissions):
-that allows for (depending on role/permissions):
+* CRUD operation on employee
-CRUD operation on employee,
+* reading GDPR-safe employee data without any authentication
-reading GDPR-safe employee data without any authentication reading, updating and "marking as done" on employee tasks
+* reading, updating and "marking as done" on employee tasks
-getting employees list, possible filtering by role/working status
+* getting employees list, possible filtering by role/working status
-tasks tracking and automatic archiving of finished tasks
+* tasks tracking and automatic archiving of finished tasks

 Stack:
 * Java 18